MeeraSharma/EE-1/docs/index.md

 ## Principal Component Analysis

 Principal Component Analysis is a technique used for dealing with high dimensional and correlated data.
-We start with the complete set of factors and generate variables that, together, explain most of the variation in the data.
+We start with the complete set of factors and generate Principal Components that explain most of the variation in the data.

+This technique is especially useful in datasets that have a high degree of collinearity amongst the explanatory variables.

-In [129]
+In [97]

 ```
 pca <- prcomp(table[, 1:8], scale. = TRUE)